MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 * The subscription selector is only available when using the `az login` command.
 * You aren't prompted to select a subscription when you're logging in with a service principal or managed identity.

-If want to disable the subscription selector feature, run the following commands:
+If want to disable the subscription selector feature, set the [core.login_experience_v2](./azure-cli-configuration.md#cli-configuration-values-and-environment-variables) configuration property to `off`.

 ```azurecli-interactive
 az config set core.login_experience_v2=off